seedstack/website/content/docs/w20/manual/testing.md

 As your application grows it becomes harder to assert that all your features are still working correctly.
-Whether you are doing some refactoring, upgrading a library version or adding new features, you want a mechanism to assert that thing are working correctly and protect yourself from regression.
+Whether you are doing some refactoring, upgrading a library version or adding new features, you want a mechanism to assert that thing are working correctly and protect yourself from regression.<!--more-->

 # Testing